 We first use create-react-native-library to generate our basic turbo-module library.

-npx create-react-native-library@0.35.1 my-rust-lib
+npx create-react-native-library@latest my-rust-lib

 The important bits are: